-Many websites possess the dynamic content that is stored in a database.
-The reason for slow site loads might be due to poor database performance.
+Many websites possess dynamic content that is stored in a database.
+The reason for slow site loading might be due to poor database performance.
 Therefore, it is important to monitor the response time for your database queries and optimize those that are taking the most time.

 Check out what your website speed is across the globe.
 Make sure that all users are able to access your platform and experience good performance, no matter what their physical location may be.
 You can focus on a specific place according to your analytics data or track the geographic performance worldwide.